Getting Started is Easy

 6. CREATE A NETFOUNDRY CLIENT

 a.
-From the NetFoundry Console left-hand navigation, select CLIENTS
+From the NetFoundry Console left-hand navigation select NETWORK DASHBOARD, select CLIENTS.

-d.
-From the Location dropdown menu, select the region closest to where you are located (NetFoundry uses this location information to optimize network)
+e.
+From the Location dropdown menu, select the region closest to where you are located (NetFoundry uses this location information to optimize network).

-f.
-Copy the client registration key to your clipboard
+g.
+Copy the client registration key to your clipboard.

 7. INSTALL NETFOUNDRY CLIENT

 a.
-Go to netfoundry.io/resources/support/downloads and download the client for your Mac or PC
+If you didn’t do step 6i then go to here and download the client for your Mac.

 8. CREATE NETFOUNDRY APPWAN